 Learning within Mathematics is undertaken in a wide variety of contexts;

-Throughout the Key stages Number is recognised as an essential life skill and the main focus of learning, throughout the school year, with other areas of mathematics being incorporated into a designated week each term.
+Throughout the Key Stages Number is recognised as an essential life skill and the main focus of learning, throughout the school year, with other areas of mathematics being incorporated into a designated week each term.
 It is recognised to be a hierarchical skill and one that needs to be built on in a structured ordered manner.
 Each pupil is viewed individually and targets will be set appropriately for Number and also other areas if appropriate.
-Through the early Key Stages (Foundation & KS1) number is developed through play and early sensory experiences, exploring the concept of number and an awareness of object permanence/1:1 correspondence and anticipation e.g. number sequences.
+Through the early Key Stages (Foundation & KS1) number is developed through play and early sensory experiences, exploring the concept of number and awareness of object permanence/1:1 correspondence and anticipation e.g. number sequences.
 Within Key Stage 2 their abilities are built upon using number activities e.g. basic games, relating written numbers to quantities, rote counting, relating numbers across activities e.g. PE and identifying numbers in the world around them.
-As pupils’ progress in to Key Stage 3 emphasis is on using number within practical activities, using number and relating concepts to everyday life e.g. solve problems and using money.
+As pupils’ progress in to Key Stage 3 emphasis is on using numbers within practical activities, using numbers and relating concepts to everyday life e.g. solve problems and using money.
 The 14-19 Foundation Learning Curriculum prepares pupils for life beyond school encompassing Functional Maths skills for everyday use and independence e.g. timetables, measures, money.

 Within PSHE, increased independence is encouraged through the provision of opportunities which: